What We Do

 Building of a drinking-water well with an Indian pump in Zongo, a neighborhood adjacent to Rimkieta.

 The “Jeanología 1" well, with an approximate capacity of 2,200 liters per hour, supplies drinking water to a population of approximately 3,000 people.
-This year it has served some 3,500 liters per day.
+In 2020 it has served an average of 3,600 liters / day.

 “Jeanología 2” Well (2011- )